fanpu/website/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-I am Fan Pu, and I work with large language models and machine learning at [Jane Street](https://www.janestreet.com/).
+I am Fan Pu, and I help large language models have a good time at [Jane Street](https://www.janestreet.com/) on the AI Assistants team.

+Specifically, I work on fine-tuning LLMs to be proficient at writing OCaml, crafting evals for a variety of (mostly coding-related) tasks that we care about, and leading the development of several in-house RAG use cases, including for trading.

+*Our team is hiring* - if this sounds interesting to you and you believe you are *a good fit, please shoot me an email!

 I recently graduated with a M.S (2023) and B.S (2022) in Computer
 Science from [Carnegie Mellon University](https://www.cmu.edu/).